pilcrowonpaper/arctic/docs/pages/providers/mercado-pago.md

 ## Refresh access tokens

 Use `refreshAccessToken()` to get a new access token using a refresh token.
-Strava returns the same values as during the authorization code validation.
+Mercado Pago returns the same values as during the authorization code validation.
 This method also returns `OAuth2Tokens` and throws the same errors as `validateAuthorizationCode()`

 ```ts
 import { OAuth2RequestError, ArcticFetchError } from "arctic";